 The Naming Book – Entrepreneur Press

-The above list is by no means exhaustive and based on a scroll through their website, they genuinely have a title available for any conceivable topic within this realm.
+The above list is by no means exhaustive and is based on a scroll through their website.
+They genuinely have a title available for any conceivable topic within this realm.

 You can also tell they understand the marketing aspect conclusively as both the cover art and titles immediately grab your attention as a reader, which is so important as a writer when considering which publisher to work with.